Skip to main content

 The body’s resources are finite.
 It must make constant decisions about where to allocate energy.
 The neuroendocrine systems governing stress (HPA axis) and growth/reproduction (HPG axis and Growth Hormone axis) are in constant communication, often with an inverse relationship.
 A state of chronic threat signals to the body that it is not an opportune time for long-term building projects like muscle synthesis or reproduction.

 This biological prioritization has direct implications for individuals seeking to optimize their hormonal health.
 Consider a man on a Testosterone Replacement Therapy (TRT) protocol, which may include Testosterone Cypionate, Gonadorelin, and an aromatase inhibitor like Anastrozole.
 The goal of this protocol is to restore anabolic signaling, improve body composition, and enhance vitality.
-The from a wellness penalty can directly antagonize these effects:
+The chronic stress from a wellness penalty can directly antagonize these effects:

 • Suppression of the HPG Axis ∞ Cortisol and CRH can directly inhibit the release of GnRH from the hypothalamus and LH from the pituitary.
 For a man using Gonadorelin to maintain testicular function while on TRT, this central suppression can make the therapy less effective.